-Teaching ESL (English as a second language) in Latin America can be an excellent opportunity for not just aspiring teachers, but really anyone who speaks, reads and writes English to live among and learn from some of the most diverse cultures of the world.
-The huge continent of South America provides a myriad of opportunities for those who wish to share his/her knowledge of native English.
+Teaching English in Latin America, or teaching English as a second language (“TESL”), can be an excellent opportunity for not just aspiring teachers, but really anyone who speaks, reads and writes English to live among and learn from some of the most diverse cultures of the world.
+The huge continent of South America, along with Mexico, Central America and the Spanish speaking Caribbean countries provide a myriad of opportunities for those who wish to share his/her knowledge of native English.

-You can teach in a variety of organizations and environments, ranging from the business circles of Santiago to the primary schools of Columbia.
+You can teach in a variety of organizations and environments, ranging from the business circles of Santiago, Chile to the primary schools of Columbia.
 When you’re in South America, there is no lack of teaching options available even for those who may not hold a professional degree in tutoring.

 Are you a native speaker of English?
 Then it will probably be enough in most cases to land you the ideal dream job.
 And if you haven’t thought about teaching English in this part of the world yet, keep on reading to find out why you should consider this as a possible career option.